guilleng/c-programming-a-modern-approach-solutions/chapter19/projects/05/README.md

 ---

-My solution to Exercise 1 proposes the queue module as an abstract data type named `queue_struct`.
-An implementation of a circular queue using a fixed length is presented as part (a) of Exercise 3, and a client test file is also included.
+My solution to Exercise 1 of this chapter proposes the queue module as an abstract data type named `queue_struct`.
+An implementation of a circular queue using a fixed-length array is presented as part (a) of Exercise 3, and a client test file is also included.